skies09/omega-sk8-ds/README.md

 #### Navigation Bar

-Includes the website __brand__ along with register and login options if the user/customer is not logged in, or profile and logout option if user is logged in.
+Contains a search bar at top left.
+Also includes the website __brand__.
+The user icon when clicked displays register and login options if the user/customer is not logged in.
+When the customer is logged in, the user icon displays the profile page.
+There is also a log out option.
 A cart icon is also present and displays cart quantity if products have been added to the cart.

-#### Introduction Container
+#### Category Banner

-Includes website banner and website title.
+This banner contains links to all the categories.

 #### Section content